 For as much as we love our dogs, there are downsides to the companionship our four-legged friends offer.
-Nasty smells, messes, and the occasional illness are all par for the course, but there may be other factors of pet ownership that never crossed your mind, like whether your dog’s poop causes rat infestations.
+Nasty smells, messes, and the occasional illness are all par for the course.
+But there may be other factors of pet parenting that never crossed your mind, like whether your dog’s poop causes rat infestations.
 I know they didn’t for me!

 Could Dog Poop Attract Rodents?